 What kind of equipment does an ice cream selling business require?
-In addition to the truck and refrigeration appliances, you will need a cash register, cash machine, POS system, music box, amplification system, napkins, and specialized equipment like spoons and scoops if necessary.
+In addition to the truck, gas and other truck-related items, you will need a refrigeration system, a cash register, cash machine, a POS (Point-of-Sale) system, music box, amplification system, inventory, napkins, and specialized equipment like spoons and scoops if necessary.

 Is there a cheaper way to sell ice cream than from a truck?
 Ice cream kiosks can be a cheaper alternative to selling via a mobile ice cream truck.
 This can reduce costs associated with gas, repairs, upgrades and other ice cream truck-related issues.
 However, the kiosk should be located in a high traffic area that will yield returns.

 Can you make money with an ice cream truck?
 In some markets, ice cream trucks make on average between $200 and $300 a day.
 That means some ice cream trucks provide returns of over $5,000 a month.
 Therefore, ice cream trucks can generate interesting returns even after factoring in expenses when serving the right market.

 Why do ice cream shops fail?
 Ice cream trucks often fail for the same reasons general businesses fail including HR management, lack of funds, pricing, lack of marketing, poor choice of target market or location for example.
 More specifically, ice cream shops are also highly affected by seasonality.

 Is an ice cream van profitable?
 With the right target market, location, marketing strategy, inventory and general business management, an ice cream van can generate on average between $200 to $300 per day.
 Therefore, an ice cream van can be profitable when well managed, even after factoring in expenses.